-As it was a new build we’ve been left with bare bulbs, so I’m glad I brought the fittings from the old house.
+As it was a new build Story Homes left us with bare bulbs, so I’m glad I brought the fittings from the old house.

 By 7pm, the house is quiet.
 We unwrap the plastic from the sofa, plug in the TV and settle down to watch a DVD (we need to wait a few days before Sky can come an install a dish for us).

 Moving house is weirdly exhausting considering I didn’t even really do any of the work!

 Thursday: The Day Of Boxes